 Regional Notification System

-The Capital Area Council of Governments oversees the Regional Notification System, a crucial public-safety tool launched with funding from the Homeland Security Grant Program and participating local governments.
-Learn about the RNS, formerly the "Emergency Notification System," including how to participate by registering your contact information.
+More than 10,000 people across Central Texas have signed up with the Capital Area Council of Governments's newly updated Regional Notification System, a crucial public-safety tool launched with funding from the Homeland Security Grant Program and participating local governments.
+Learn about the RNS, formerly the "Emergency Notification System," and how to register and spread the word.

 The regional notification system is a Web-based tool available to users throughout the CAPCOG region to alert response personnel or the public to emergency and nonemergency situations.
 It's an effective tool for notifying a relatively large number of people in a short period of time.